 Smoking or Chewing Tobacco

 Acting against these contributing factors is essential to achieving and maintaining healthy gums and teeth.
-If you’re looking to go about these issues or have any questions, contact us through our website or by phone at 01344 771615 to get in touch.
+Moreover, if you’re dealing with these issues or have any questions, contact us today via phone at 01344 771615.

 Have you enjoyed the blog and want to find similar content?
 Check out our previous blog on the most common dental problems and how to avoid them!